 Transmission hesitation / jerking

 The transmission issues are the most reported problems by owners of the 2011 Ford Fiesta.
 The main issue reported is jerking or hesitation when accelerating.
-It’s basically the same feeling I described in my list of 2011 Ford Escape problems.

 - Other main transmission issues include failed transmission and leaking transmission fluid.
 Owners have reported problems with the car not staying in the correct gear, falling out of reverse, and rattling sounds.